Skip to content

 • Distributional incidence (v7-jpube-tight/scripts/60_distributional_incidence.R): is the SME win-rate gain spread across SME firm sizes, or concentrated on marginal firms barely above the SME threshold?
 Important for evaluating the preference against alternative SME-support instruments.

 • Entry-elastic preference benchmark: a version where preference shifts firms' decision to participate.
-The static-cost result may not survive endogenous entry; out of scope for this paper.
+The entry-response bound (§6.4, Online Appendix OA-E) already shows the \(V_3 \succ V_0\) ranking survives ~90% non-SME discouragement in non-pharma (complete removal in pharma); a full free-entry counterfactual that identifies entry costs remains out of scope for this paper.